tmathis720/mesh-sieve/references/check.md

 // Metrics skeleton for partitioning
 #![cfg(feature = "partitioning")]

+use super::{PartitionMap, PartitionableGraph};
+use rayon::iter::IntoParallelIterator;
-use super::{PartitionableGraph, PartitionMap};
+use rayon::iter::ParallelIterator;
 use std::collections::{HashMap, HashSet};
 use std::hash::Hash;
-use rayon::iter::ParallelIterator;
-use rayon::iter::IntoParallelIterator;

 /// Returns the part ID for a given vertex. impl<V: Eq + Hash + Copy> PartitionMap<V> {